 You still want to clean anything that you use.
 I store it in a ziplock bag, marked “NOT GARBAGE” so that my husband won’t throw it out.

 Step Two: Get out your slow cooker.
 Once a gallon-size freezer bag is full, it’s time to make broth!
 The frozen scraps go into the slow cooker along with any other veggies in my fridge that are about to turn, anything off my herb plants that looks overdue, along with some olive oil, salt, and a few cloves of garlic.
 I top it all off with water until the slow cooker is full.

 Step Three: Cook on LOW for 8 hours.
 You can stir occasionally just to make sure everything is submerged and what not, but otherwise you pretty much leave it alone.

 Step Four: Let it cool.
-Once the 8 hours is over, I put on oven mits, remove the ceramic bowl and let it cool on my stove.
+Once the 8 hours is over, I put on oven mitts, remove the ceramic bowl and let it cool on my stove.
 Once it’s cooled a little bit, I remove the veggies with a slotted spoon.

 Step Five: Store it.
 I save plastic containers from take-out (or gelato).
-Once the broth is cooled enough, I use a soup ladel to fill the containers.
+Once the broth is cooled enough, I use a soup ladle to fill the containers.
 Make sure not to fill completely since it will expand as it freezes.